-During the onsite visit during a Paint Investigation, the paint samples collected are cataloged and labeled based on the location of their extraction and then brought to the lab.
+During the onsite visit of a Paint Investigation, the paint samples collected are cataloged and labeled based on the location of their extraction and then brought to the lab.
 The laboratory analysis of these paint samples is called microscopy.
 The process involves the use of a microscope to explore the different layers in each sample, in order to reveal the history of the paint and finishes.

 Using a microscalpel, the samples of the paint, including the primary substrate, are removed from the wall, ceiling, or decorative element.